-Federal regulations initiated by the legislation Moving Ahead for Progress in the 21st Century (MAP-21) and the Fixing America's Surface Transportation (FAST) Act require transit agencies to set annual performance targets for assets for which they have capital replacement responsibility, report these targets to the Federal Transit Administration (FTA) and their metropolitan planning organizations (MPOs), and submit a narrative report each year to the National Transit Database (NTD) describing progress toward meeting targets.
-Required targets include the percentage of revenue vehicles beyond their useful life, the percentage of equipment beyond its useful life, the percentage of facilities in poor condition, and the percentage of track miles under performance restriction (see below for an example target calculation for rolling stock).
+Federal regulations initiated by the legislation Moving Ahead for Progress in the 21st Century (MAP-21) and the Fixing America's Surface Transportation (FAST) Act require transit agencies to set annual performance targets for assets for which they have capital replacement responsibility, report these targets to the Federal Transit Administration (FTA) and their Metropolitan Planning Organizations (MPOs), and submit a narrative report each year to the National Transit Database (NTD) describing progress towards meeting targets.
+Required targets include: the percentage of revenue vehicles beyond their useful life, the percentage of equipment beyond its useful life, the percentage of facilities in poor condition, and the percentage of track miles under performance restriction (see below for an example target calculation for rolling stock).
 In the context of the regulations, a target is a specific value for a performance measure that an agency expects to achieve given its current asset condition and expected funding.

-Table 1 shows how current performance and annual targets can be reported for revenue vehicles.
+The table shows how current performance and annual targets can be reported for revenue vehicles.

-Asset Category Vehicle Class/ Type Fleet Size Vehicle Age (Years) Default ULB FY19 Performance Metric (% Exceeding ULB) FY20 Target
+Asset Category Vehicle Class/Type Fleet Size Vehicle age default ULB FY 16 Performance Metric (% Exceeding ULB) FY17 Target

-Rolling stock Over the road bus (BU) 10 5 14 years 0% 60%
+Rolling Stock Over the road 10 5 14 years

-15 13 14 years
+bus (BU) 15 13 I4 years 0% 60%

-Cutaway bus 19 8 10 years 21% 21%
+Cutaway bus (CU) 19 8 10 years

-5 12 10 years
+5 12 10 years 21% 21%

 Mini Van (MV) 5 5 8 years 0% 0%

-Van (VN) 1 10 8 years 67% 67%
+Van (VN) 1 10 8 years

-2 5 8 years 07%
+2 5 8 years 67% 67%

 Equipment Auto (AO) 5 4 8 years 0% 0%